szermatt/visual-replace/docs/source/usage.rst

     :defer t
     :bind (("M-%" . visual-replace)
            :map isearch-mode-map
-           ("M-%" . visual-replace-from-isearch)))
+           ("M-%" . visual-replace-from-isearch))
+    :config
+    (define-key visual-replace-mode-map (kbd "M-%")
+                visual-replace-secondary-mode-map))

 The above example also binds :kbd:`M-%` in isearch, so you can just switch from isearch to Visual Replace.
+Additionally, while Visual Replace is active :kbd:`M-%` is the prefix for Visual Replace commands, so, for example, toggling regexp mode on and off is :kbd:`M-% r`.

 An alternative, which you might prefer to try things out, is to replace :code:`query-replace` and others with Visual Replace.
 This